 congressional offices may prepare a Candidate's Statement, not to exceed 250 words.
 The statement must be filed no later than 5:00 p.m. on the 88th day prior to the election.
 All statements may be submitted on the form provided by the county elections official of each county in which the candidate wishes to have his/her statement printed.
-Costs of providing statements to voters shall be paid by the candidates.
+Cost of providing statements to voters shall be paid by the candidates.
 Congressional candidates do not need to voluntarily agree to expenditure limits to prepare a Candidate's Statement. § 13307.5

-NOTE: If a Congressional candidate desires to have the same Candidate's Statement printed in the General Election's sample ballot pamphlet as printed in the Statewide Primary Election pamphlet, he/she must re-file the statement and pay the estimated deposit amount to do so.
+NOTE: If a Congressional candidate desires to have the same Candidate's Statement printed in the General Election's Voter Information Guide as printed in the Presidential Primary Guide, he/she must re-file the statement and pay the amount to do so.

-CANDIDATES' STATEMENTS OF QUALIFICATIONS FOR
+July 13, 2020 through August 7, 2020 (E-113 - 88) CANDIDATES' STATEMENTS OF QUALIFICATIONS FOR LEGISLATIVE OFFICES: Pursuant to Proposition 34 adopted by the voters in November of 2000, all candidates for State elective offices as specified in Government Code section 82053 who have voluntarily agreed to expenditure limits may prepare a Candidate's

-LEGISLATIVE OFFICES: Pursuant to Proposition 34 adopted by the voters in November of 2000, all candidates for State elective offices as specified in Government Code section 82053 who have voluntarily agreed to expenditure limits may prepare a Candidate's Statement.
-They must agree to the expenditure limits no later than June 21, 2016, 5:00 p.m.
+Statement.
+They must agree to the expenditure limits no later than March 17, 2020, 5:00 p.m.
+Gov't § 85601

 The statement must be filed no later than 5:00 p.m. on the 88th day prior to the election.
-All statements may be submitted on the form provided by the county elections official of each county in which the candidate wishes to have his/her statement printed.
-Costs of providing statements to voters shall be paid by the candidates.
+All statements may be submitted electronically to the county elections official of each county in which the candidate wishes to have his/her statement printed.
+Cost of providing statements to voters shall be paid by the candidates.

-NOTE: If a State Legislative candidate desires to have the same Candidate's Statement printed in the General Election's sample ballot pamphlet as printed in the Presidential Primary Election pamphlet, he/she must re-file the statement and pay the estimated deposit amount to do so.
+NOTE: If a State Legislative candidate desires to have the same Candidate's Statement printed in the General Election's Voter Information Guide as printed in the Presidential Primary Election Guide, he/she must re-file the statement and pay the amount to do so.